peter0083/van_ai_coding_challenge_4/README.md

 The winning submission should ideally contain:

-an interesting model application a reasonably accurate model documentation explaining your process
+- an interesting model application.
+- a reasonably accurate model.
+- documentation explaining your process.
-To submit, post your submission's repository link on the #coding_challenge  Slack channel (on the Vancouver School of AI workspace) before the due date
+- To submit, post your submission's repository link on the #coding_challenge  Slack channel (on the Vancouver School of AI workspace) before the due date.